Echo Park: Echo Park Lake

-Echo Park Lake's earliest use by the city was as a reservoir.
-The Los Angeles Canal and Reservoir Co. formed Reservoir No. 4 in 1868.
-The company obtained the water by digging a ditch that sent water flowing from the Los Angeles River — in the area now known as Los Feliz — along a zigzag path that emptied into the reservoir.

-In 1891 the four owners of the surrounding area gave up 33 acres (13 ha) of land to the city around the reservoir so that it could be used as a park.
+Echo Park Lake was established in 1868, as a drinking water reservoir, filled with water from a ditch that connects to the Los Angeles River in Los Feliz to the reservoir.
+In 1891, the four owners of the surrounding area gave up 33 acre of land around the reservoir to the city so that it could be used as a park.
 The city began work landscaping the park in October 1892.
-City parks superintendent Joseph Henry Tomlinson is recognized for coining the name of the new park, which later became the name of the neighborhood.
-He chose the name because of echoes he heard during the construction of Echo Park Lake in 1892.
+City parks superintendent Joseph Henry Tomlinson chose the name because of echoes he heard during the construction of Echo Park Lake in 1892.
 By 1895, the park and accompanying boathouse were completed.
 By the late 1910s, motion picture companies on Allesandro Street, now Glendale Boulevard, had been using the park as a filming location.
-City leaders responded by barring Keystone Studios, home of the Keystone Cops, from shooting any of its comedies at the lake, on the grounds that too many flowers were being trampled.

 Echo Park Lake was identified as an impaired body of water in 2006, and the city allocated $64.7 million to fund its cleanup and revitalization.
-The lake was closed off and drained in the summer of 2011 when renovation work began.
-The rehabilitation project tackled Echo Park Lake not only as a recreational body of water, but also as an important part of the Los Angeles ecosystem.
-Although Echo Park Lake is man-made, it is part of the local watershed.
+In the summer of 2011, the lake was closed off and drained when the rehabilitation project began.
 The lake reopened on June 5, 2013, after a $45 million renovation.

-Starting in November 2019, a growing population of homeless people began moving into tents in the park, eventually covering the northwest corner of the facility and the entire west bank by the lake.
+Starting in November 2019, a growing population of homeless people began moving into the lake grounds.
+The encampment included nearly 200 homeless tents, and four homeless individuals died at the park in 2020.
 On March 25, 2021, the park was closed for renovations and cleared of the homeless encampments.
-This was done to address the high increase of the homeless population throughout the park and repair any damages.
-Closure notices were posted throughout the park days before the sweep, but a crowd of over 200 protesters met LAPD.
-According to Mitch O'Farrell, more than 120 people experiencing homelessness at Echo Park Lake were successfully moved into transitional housing.
-This situation has caused tension between neighbors on how to handle the homeless problem in Los Angeles properly.
+While closure notices were posted throughout the park days before the sweep, over 200 protesters clashed with LAPD, who arrested 179 protesters.
+The encampment and ensuing incident became a major flashpoint in LA's homelessness crisis.

+Of the 183 homeless individuals living at Echo Park Lake, only 17 had successfully transitioned into permanent housing as of March 2022.
+In February 2023, councilmember Hugo Soto-Martinez announced plans to remove the fence that encircles the lake.
+The plans became divisive within the community, many of whom have advocated for the fence to remain, amid the ongoing homelessness crisis.

+The fence surrounding the lake was removed May 30, 2023 by the city.